helloSystem/docs/user/getting-started.md

 Please contact us if you would like to sponsor the project with a hardware donation.
 We are especially looking for Apple and Lenovo devices from the previous generations that should be available second-hand inexpensively.

+To see Hardware Probes of systems running helloSystem, please see the [helloSystem Hardware Database](http://bsd-hardware.info/?d=helloSystem&view=computers) provided by bsd-hardware.info.
+It is reasonable to assume that every system listed there can at least successfully boot helloSystem.
+Auxiliary functionality such as wireless networking, sound over HDMI, sleep, graphics acceleration, etc. may or may not be working.

 ### Virtualization environments

 Users have reported success in running helloSystem in the following virtualization environments: